Snubnosed revolver: History

 The Taurus Judge is a 5-shot, snubnosed (3-inch barrel), revolver introduced in 2006, by Taurus International, chambered for .410 bore shot shells and the .45 Colt cartridge.
 Taurus promotes the Judge as a self-defense tool against carjacking and for home protection.

 The Smith & Wesson Governor is a 6-shot, snubnosed (2.75-inch barrel), double-action revolver built on the Z-frame (a stretched N-frame) and utilizes a K-frame grip with a lightweight scandium alloy or stainless steel frame.
 Introduced in 2011, and similar to the Taurus Judge, the Governor can also fire 2 1/2-inch .410 shotgun shells, .45 Colt, and .45 ACP (with the use of supplied moon clips due to the lack of a rim on the auto pistol cartridges).

 Accessories

-There is a surprising range of aftermarket accessories available for the snubnosed revolvers, including grips, speedloaders, and holsters.
+There is a range of aftermarket accessories available for the snubnosed revolvers, including grips, speedloaders, and holsters.
 There are also hammer shrouds and hammer shroud grips (Bianchi Lightning Grip) that convert standard exposed hammer revolvers to "bodyguard" models.
 The Pocket-Safe Hammer Shroud is a pop-on plastic device that covers the hammer, keeping it from snagging on clothing, and pops off when the trigger is pulled.
 There is a wide range of lasers available, with the Crimson Trace laser grips standing out among them.
 The Barami Hip-Grip is a "set of grips for revolvers with a paddle or wing added on the right-hand side.
 The wing hooks onto your belt and keeps the snubbie where you put it."